Social and Human Service Assistants (21-1093)

 ||Average annual openings

-Alaska’s employment growth is strong with very high employment opportunities.
+Alaska’s employment growth is moderate with very high employment opportunities.
 Read more.

 Labor Force Indicators

 |2016 Worker Characteristics